vanphan24/cluster-peering-failover-demo/README.md

 kubectl apply -f counting.yaml --context dc1
 ```

 8. Using your browser, check the dashboard UI and confirm the number displayed is incrementing.
-Append port :9002 to the browser URL.
-   You can get the dashboard UI's EXTERNAL IP address with
+   You can get the dashboard UI's EXTERNAL IP address with command below.
+Make sure to append port :9002 to the browser URL.
 ```
 kubectl get service dashboard --context dc1
 ```